 Provides useful and practical information that assists with the emotional adjustment to vision loss.
 Participants obtain information about local community resources and other services for people who are blind or visually impaired.
 Designed to increase self-esteem, Adjustment to Vision Loss offers participants the opportunity to discuss feelings and reactions to vision loss; peer support aids the adjustment process.

 Offers advice and direction to family, friends, and caregivers on ways to assist a loved one with adapting successfully to the many changes that accompany vision loss.

-Woman opening door.
-Orientation and Mobility teaches individuals to familiarize themselves with and travel safely and effectively through various environments using remaining vision, a long cane and/or optical aids.
+Orientation and Mobility teaches individuals to familiarize themselves with and travel safely and efficiently through various environments using remaining vision, a long cane and/or optical aids.
 Orientation and Mobility enhances movement within home, school, work, and community settings.